 In this animation I have followed Lovelace and made the second circle to the right (I think that's more in keeping with the way the rest of the dance mirrors earlier sections).

-The tune, originally called Cuckolds All A Row, was also bowdlerized by Sharp to Hey, Boys, up Go We.
-It was published by Playford with the dance.
+The dance, Cuckolds All A Row, originally used its own tune, but Sharp decided to use that of Hey Boys, up we go instead.
+It was published by Playford with that dance.
 It was performed by Bare Necessities (Earl Gaddis, Mary Lea, Peter Barnes, and Jacqueline Schwab) on the album A Playford Ball.
 The music is used with permission from the Country Dance Society, Boston Centre, Inc.

 The animation plays at 125 counts per minute.
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color.